varnish/Varnish-Book/varnish_book.rst

    .. warning::

-      The script-configuration (located in `/etc/sysconfig` or
+      The `varnish` script-configuration (located under `/etc/default/`
-      `/etc/default`) is directly sourced as a shell script.
+      or `/etc/sysconfig/`) is directly sourced as a shell script.
 Pay close attention to any backslashes (\\) and quotation marks that might move around as you edit the DAEMON_OPTS environmental variable.

+.. bookmark

 Defining a backend in VCL
 -------------------------